cancomertpay/react-forms/README.md

 The first two examples showcase simple login forms.
 These forms have been created individually using the useState and useRef hooks.

 - [Login Form 1 State Based Form](/src/components/StateLogin.jsx)
+- This form logic is preferred for key stroke validation-based.

 - [Login Form 2 Ref Based Form](/src/components/RefLogin.jsx)
+- This form logic is preferred for validating on submission.

 ### 2. Signup Form

 The third example represents a more intricate signup form.
 This form employs the FormData browser method for a more straightforward and dynamic approach when dealing with complex forms.

 - [Signup Form](/src/components/Signup.jsx)
+- The preferred approach for form validation involves a combination of default HTML methods and custom methods.

 ## How to Use